kotlin-orm/ktorm/hexo-docs/source/en/spring-support.md

 Database.connectWithSpringSupport(dataSource)
 ```

-That's enough in general, `Database` objects created by `Database.connectWithSpringSupport` have support many features of Spring framework, all that's left is to enjoy our SQL DSL and Entity APIs now.
+That's enough in general, `Database` objects created by `Database.connectWithSpringSupport` have supported many features of Spring framework, all that's left is to enjoy our SQL DSL and Entity APIs now.

 Maybe you want to register the created object as a Spring bean: